“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his own language, that goes to his heart.”

 The objective of the curriculum is to teach students to be able to use and understand the three key time frames, past, present and future, in the target language.
 By the time students leave they should have been taught how to be able to complete listening, speaking, reading and writing tasks competently and as per the descriptors set out by the examining body.

 The MFL team has reviewed the units that are set out by the GCSE course and rearranged the units into a sequence that will best enable students to learn and review their progress regularly.
-For example, by teaching elements of each theme in year 10 we are able to use interleaving strategies so that students are consistently building on previous knowledge, often using cross-curricular links, in order to inform their progress.
-Kings Langley School employs quick start activities at the start of every lesson so that students are regularly reviewing their progress within one unit but also using the skills that would also help them to flourish in later units.
+By teaching elements of each theme in year 10 we are able to use interleaving strategies so that students are consistently building on previous knowledge, often using cross-curricular links, in order to inform their progress.
+Kings Langley School employs quick start activities at the start of every lesson so that students are regularly reviewing their progress within one unit whilst also using the skills that would also help them to flourish in later units.

 Learning a foreign language is, by its very nature, a test of an individual’s ability to learn, tolerate and empathise with others.
 Kings Langley School has a character programme that teaches our young people about the virtues of empathy, stickability and self-regulation.
 Within MFL, teachers actively promote these virtues within their lessons.